ordina-jworks/ordina-jworks.github.io/_posts/2018-09-26-Inter-service-communication.md

 # Conclusion
+These were my experiences with OpenFeign and I like the simplicity of it.
 If you choose for the Spring wrapper or OpenFeign, the client is an advanced tool for enabling inter service communication.
+As of now, they just released a new version that is complaint with Java 11.
+So go experiment and learn on the way!

 # Sources